KskAdch/TopologicalNumbers.jl/paper/paper.md

 The FHS method enables us to calculate the numbers efficiently by discretizing Berry curvature in the Brillouin zone.
 Based on the FHS method, several calculation methods have been proposed to compute various topological numbers.
 One is the method of second Chern number calculation in four-dimensional systems [@Mochol-Grzelak2018Efficient].
-Z2 numbers can also be calculated in two-dimensional systems with time-reversal symmetry [@Fukui2007Quantum;@Shiozaki2023discrete].
+$\mathbb{Z}_2$ numbers can also be calculated in two-dimensional systems with time-reversal symmetry [@Fukui2007Quantum;@Shiozaki2023discrete].
 The FHS method is also applied to find Weyl points and Weyl nodes in three-dimensional systems [@Hirayama2018Topological;@Yang2011Quantum;@Hirayama2015Weyl;@Du2017Emergence].

 Currently, there is no comprehensive Julia package that implements all these calculation methods.
 Users can easily calculate topological numbers using these methods included in our package.
-In the simplest case, users only need to provide a function of the Hamiltonian with wave numbers as arguments.
+In the simplest case, users only need to provide a function of the Hamiltonian matrix with wave numbers as arguments.
 Calculations can be executed by creating a corresponding `Problem` and calling the `solve` function (`solve(Problem)`).
 The package also offers a `calcPhaseDiagram` function, enabling the computation of topological numbers in one-dimensional or two-dimensional parameter spaces by providing a `Problem` (`solve(Problem)`).

-For the calculation of Z2 invariants, which require the computation of pfaffian, we have ported `PFAPACK` to Julia.
+For the calculation of $\mathbb{Z}_2$ invariants, which require the computation of pfaffian, we have ported `PFAPACK` to Julia.
 `PFAPACK` is a Fortran/C++/Python library for calculating the pfaffian of skew-symmetric matrices [@Wimmer2012Algorithm], and our package includes a pure-Julia implementation of all the functions originally provided.
 While `SkewLinearAlgebra.jl` exists as an official Julia package for computing pfaffians of real skew-symmetric matrices,